 When discussing general liability insurance with your provider, be sure to share the policies and procedures your organization has implemented to reduce risk.

 Outline who will be providing care: Determine who will be responsible for daily feeding, cleaning, walking, and enrichment.
-To help protect staff, other clients, and guests, we recommend that this responsibility be assigned to the pet parent.
+To help protect staff, other clients, and guests, we recommend that this responsibility be assigned primarily to the pet parent.

 Establish where pets will live during their stay: Describe your housing model.
 Will pets be staying in-room with the pet parent?
 In a separate space with individual kennels?
 Will cats live in communal housing?
 Additionally, remember to include where play areas are located and how pets will access them.
 If your outdoor play yards or kennels use chain link fencing, consider adding privacy slats to reduce conflict between pets.
 Highlight that playtime will only be with the pet’s family and that pets from different families will not play together.